Is Lojas Americanas going bankrupt?

 The current situation requires companies to be agile enough to pivot and come up with innovative solutions while keeping an eye on their bottom line.

-Companies need to continually reassess their strategies, reallocate resources when necessary, and take cost-cutting measures without compromising quality or integrity.
+Companies need to continually reevaluate their strategies, reallocate resources when necessary, and adopt cost-cutting measures without compromising quality or integrity.

-Adaptability is critical to survival in this ever-changing economic climate.
+Adaptability is key to survival in this ever-changing economic climate.

 What are the reasons for bankruptcy?